There’s serious gap in public climate financing in Africa - Dr Amoah | Ghana News Agency

 He said they needed money to implement activities but was quick to point out that government funding was inadequate, hence the need to seek external funding.

-Mr Robert Mensah, Principal Economics Officer with the Climate Financing Unit of the Ministry of Finance, said Metropolitan, Municipal and District Assemblies (MMDAs) complained of inadequate budgets, and they could take advantage of some of the funding opportunities like the Green Climate Fund (GCF), Global Environment Fund (GEF), and Adaptation Fund, among others.
+Mr Robert Mensah, Principal Economics Officer with the Climate Financing Unit of the Ministry of Finance, noted that Metropolitan, Municipal and District Assemblies (MMDAs) often complained of inadequate budgets adding that they could take advantage of some of the funding opportunities like the Green Climate Fund (GCF), Global Environment Fund (GEF), and Adaptation Fund, among others.

-Mr Mensah said they needed to develop their capacity on proposal development that met the fund requirement, and in doing so they needed to build the capacity of local planners on mobilizing funds, understanding the fiducial requirement of the fund, and getting scientific data to back their proposals to win bigger grants.
+Mr Mensah said they needed to develop their capacity on proposal development that met the fund requirement, and in doing so they needed to build the capacity of local planners on mobilizing funds, understanding the fiducial requirement of the fund, and getting scientific data to back their proposals so they could win bigger grants.

 “This year we want to link the development partners that we work with every year with climate financing opportunities, hence we work together with the NDPC, EPA, and the Ministry of Finance to identify a list of climate financing opportunities that districts or regions could come together to apply for,” he said.